Maewnic/dms1_blog/posts/first-blog-post.md

 *After the lift door opens, the music returns.
 This creates a really strong scene and a dramatic effect*

 #### This is h4
-**30 second sound design task has not been done due to sickness absence**
+**30 seconds sound design task has not been done due to sickness absence**

 ## Maths: